smallintro/smallintro.github.io/index.md

 ## 👋 Hello World!
 I am Sushil Prasad, a software engineer from India.
 I have more than ten years of experience in monolithic, and microservices application development.
-In my 10 years of past professional experience, I have worked as full stack developer, maintenance coordinator, software delivery engineer and module development lead.
+In my 10 years of professional experience, I have worked as full stack developer, maintenance coordinator, software delivery engineer and module development lead.

 I like learning new things and sharing my knowledge.